Unity-Environmental-University/LXD-Documentation/Writerside/topics/GIS-Courses.md

 ArcGIS Pro can be run on a Macbook using a virtual machine.
 More information on that can be found here: https://pro.arcgis.com/en/pro-app/get-started/run-pro-on-a-mac.htm

 Again, it depends on how comfortable you are testing these things out.
-I can send more information on how to set up a virtual machine if you are interested – I am happy to help!
+If you decide to run a virtual machine, let me know if I can be of any assistance.
 We also have had students borrow friends' computers for this class.

 #### GIS Computer Recommendations
 When choosing a computer for ArcGIS Pro, it is important to consider the ArcGIS Pro requirements: